raspberrypilearning/getting-started-web-dev/en/step_3.md

 The [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) path uses a style sheet that follows best practices and includes styles that are interesting and relevant to young people creating their first web projects.

 Creators have the opportunity to adapt and add to the provided styles.
-This approach gets them creating interesting webpages quickly.
+This approach helps them to create interesting webpages quickly.

 ### Included colour and font palettes
 Designing colour palettes and fonts that work well together is another time-consuming and skilled task.
 The three Explore projects include appropriate fonts and colour palettes that creators can customise.